 I am a marine ecologist & quantitative biologist.

 I study population dynamics with a focus on marine species.
-I am interested in how environmental and species interactions regulate fluctuations in demographics (i.e. recruitment, growth, reproduction & mortality) and how fisheries management impacts dynamics in space and time.
+I am interested in how environment and species interactions regulate fluctuations in demographics (i.e. recruitment, growth, reproduction & mortality) and how fisheries management impacts dynamics in space and time.
 My research integrates field & laboratory experiments, field surveys, statistical analysis, quantitative theory and simulation modeling.

 Focal research taxa include sea urchins, macroalgae, forage fish, reef fish and abalone.
 Core research locations include the oceans surrounding the Great Bear Rainforest (British Columbia), the Gwaii Haanas National Marine Conservation Area (British Columbia), southeast Alaska, and Southern California.